Street Smart: Esdaile Avenue

 Stepping onto the Avenue

 Nestled in a small subdivision off of Pleasant Street in Dartmouth is Esdaile Avenue.
-Lined with charming, modest homes to the north and brick apartment buildings to the south, Esdaile is in close proximity to Newcastle Street park, the Woodside Area Regional Park (which includes part of the Trans Canada Trail), and just moments away from the shores of Dartmouth Cove.
+Lined with charming, modest homes to the north and brick apartment buildings to the south, Esdaile is in close proximity to Newcastle Street Park, the Woodside Area Regional Park (which includes part of the Trans Canada Trail), and just moments away from the shores of Dartmouth Cove.
 Without question Esdaile Avenue is the definition of an endearing residential neighbourhood.

-But who or what is an Esdaile?
+But who or what is Esdaile?

 Gather round, everyone.
 It's time to meet John B. Esdaile.